grantmacmillan/Signature-Webpage/README.md

 The user can clear the canvas by pressing the "clear" buttton.

 The user can download their signature onto their device by pressing the "save" button. *Signature is downloaded in .PNG format.*

+The user can use the application on various screen sizes, allowing for a minimum size of 320px.